gvwilson/thirdbit/src/fiction/madica/index.md

 Madica's heart leaped.
 "Rescue?
 Are you going to rescue Laurellen?"

 The cat cleared its throat.
-"Not as such, no. *You* are going to rescue your friends. *We* are going to---" It stopped itself, then resumed.
+"Not as such, no. *You* are going to rescue your friends. *We* are going to—" It stopped itself, then resumed.
 "We are going to rescue the pilot of this wee saucer so that we can save the world from an asteroid that's about to prang it rather hard."

 "The little dinosaur?
 You're going to rescue the little dinosaur?"

-"Yes, the---the little dinosaur," it said quickly.
+"Yes, the—the little dinosaur," it said quickly.
 "But the controls require thumbs, don't you see, so we find ourselves in need of a primate."
 It stretched, padded over to the snowbox, and jumped onto the invisible saucer so that it appeared to be sitting suspended in the air.